segf00lt/jgrep/notes.md

 pointer.
 However, because `void` pointer arithmetic is prohibited by the C standard, and made illegal by all compilers which adhere to it, this wouldn't be a very portable solution.

+## Implementation: Virtual Machine

+Having written the NFA implementation, I quickly wrote a basic version of `grep` and tested it on some files.
+This made me realize that my match function can't match a substring of the string it's given (like `grep` would), and so I tried writing a new one.
+This attempt and the few that followed failed, and it turns out the only way to successfully do substring or "unanchored" matching, is by trying to match starting from index 0, then 1, 2, 3 etc. adding up to O(n<sup>2</sup>) time complexity.
+So yeah, it's slow.
+But, there's another way.

+Our first implementation was essentially a way of representing the Finite Automata diagrams in code.
+The new implementation will be bytecode for a virtual machine.
+This VM will be our match function.
+As of the time of writing this section, I have just finished I prototype of this implementation in python stored in `testing/regex.py`.